 - Pregnancy and breastfeeding, as there is no research data.

 Cost will depend on the number of syringes needed to create the desired result.
 A quote will always be given at your initial consultation.

 Some examples of procedures and their potential costs are;

-One syringe I mL of Restylane® will give a subtle lip enhancement or be sufficient for mild nose - mouth lines are priced at £300.
-Perlane a denser preparation, more suited to folds and volume restoration is priced at £310 per 1ml syringe, for use in say mild nasiolabial lines.
+One syringe I mL of Restylane® will give a subtle lip enhancement or be sufficient for mild nose - mouth lines are priced at £320.
+Perlane a denser preparation, more suited to folds and volume restoration is priced at £350 per 1ml syringe, for use in say mild nasiolabial lines.
 Multiple syringes will be required for larger or deeper areas.
-For example, a syringe of heavier density Perlane plus another syringe of Restylane®, may be required for more pronounced nose - mouth lines, and is therefore priced at £610.
+For example, a syringe of heavier density Perlane plus another syringe of Restylane®, may be required for more pronounced nose - mouth lines.

 Dermal fillers are incredibly useful.
 They are more uncomfortable during and after procedure than the Botulinum toxins, but numbing within the filler has really changed my practice: most patients now choose not to have dental injections, even for the above lip area.
 Having lips done is a bit of a daunting procedure for first timers.
 It is easier with dental local anaesthetic, but of course, this adds temporarily to the feeling of swelling.
 The results though, are worth it.
 Uncomfortably perhaps, patients need to be aware of the very, very rare but devastating complications of skin death and blindness, before embarking on treatment.

 Treatment Clinics in Brighton, Hove and Mid Sussex.
 01892 506882 or 07809 415211